Skip to content

 Contracts are what legally bind you and the licensee together.

-They are the aspect that I like the least, but a good contract will protect both parties.
-They should clearly outline:
+They are the aspect of licensing that I like the least, but a good contract will protect both parties.
+Each contract should clearly outline:

 • How the artwork will be used > printed on mugs, blankets, etc.